 “There is a saying in my world, that ‘all wars are holy wars‘.”
 The Samaran girl answered.
 “There is no such thing as a side who does not claim they are just.
 The propaganda is universal for those who wish to justify their crimes of aggression.”

 For a moment Pascal opened his mouth like he wanted to argue further.
 Yet, whether due to fatigue or because he didn’t want to start a debate in the bathtub, he seemed to think better of it.

 “I guess that explains your beliefs.”
 He merely added.
 “What happened to your grandfather?”

 “He died.”
 Kaede answered in a solemn whisper that was barely audible.
 “He was moody in his old age to begin with, and his Alzheimer’s — an illness that led to memory loss — didn’t help with things.
 He used to tell me stories when I was young.
 Yet in the last two years before his death, he couldn’t even recognize me…”

-The Samaran girl felt a droplet fall onto her chest.
+The Samaran girl felt a droplet fall onto her breast.
 Several tears had trickled from her eyes before she even noticed.
 The familiar looked down without even thinking about how her Master could see everything she did.

 However, Pascal made no mention of it as he apologized: